 a. safekeeping of client assets;

 In the course of an examination the SEC staff will seek to independently verify client account balances by contacting custodians, clients and other persons.
-OCIE had developed a standard form, which it will provide such persons.
+OCIE has developed a standard form, which it will provide such persons.

 b. whether the adviser or its personnel is front-running client trades;